duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_frontend_examples.md

 Again, this is a fairly simply function which simply returns either "a" or "an" based on the rating of the movie.

-Now that you've seen a more advanced plugin and understand how to use Handlebars helpers, lets look at another advanced plugin example.
+Now that you've seen a more advanced instant answer and understand how to use Handlebars helpers, lets look at another advanced instant answer example.

-## Example #3 - Quixey (Advanced Carousel Plugin)
+## Example #3 - Quixey (Advanced Carousel Instant Answer)
-The Quixey plugin is one of our more advanced carousel plugins which uses a considerable amount of Handlebars helpers and similarly to the **Movie** plugin has a relevancy checking component.
-Let's begin by taking a look at the Quixey plugin's JavaScript:
+The Quixey instant answer is one of our more advanced carousel instant answers which uses a considerable amount of Handlebars helpers and similarly to the **Movie** instant answer has a relevancy checking component.
+Let's begin by taking a look at the Quixey instant answer's JavaScript:

 ###### quixey.js
 ```javascript